martakisalex/computer-science-journal/system-design/sytem-design-scratchpad.md

 - Cost: CDNs are run by third-party providers, and you are charged for data transfers in and out of the CDN.
 - Setting an appropriate cache expiry: For time-sensitive content, setting a cache expiry time is important.
 - CDN fallback: You should consider how your website/application copes with CDN failure.

+### Stateless Web Tier

+Now it is time to consider scaling the web tier horizontally.
+For this, we need to move state (for instance user session data) out of the web tier.
+A good practice is to store session data in the persistent storage such as relational database or NoSQL.
+Each web server in the cluster can access state data from databases.
+This is called stateless web tier.

+### Stateful Architecture

+ A stateful server remembers client data (state) from one request to the next.